SysKitTeam/docs-point/configuration/enable-role-based-access.md

 {% hint style="warning" %}
 **Please note!** \
-* Assigning the **Power Platform Administrator role in Syskit Point** to users **does not grant the Power Platform Administrator role in Entra ID**
+* Assigning the **Power Platform Admin role in Syskit Point** to users **does not grant the Power Platform Administrator role in Entra ID**
-* **To successfully run actions** on Power Platform environments, apps, and flows, **Power Platform Administrators in Syskit Point must have the Power Platform Administrator role assigned in Entra ID**
+* **To successfully run actions** on Power Platform environments, apps, and flows, **Power Platform Admins in Syskit Point must have the Power Platform Administrator role assigned in Entra ID**
 {% endhint %}

 Syskit Point Power Platform Admins have read-write privileges on Power Platform reports and Power Platform Settings.
 By default, the Syskit Point Power Platform Admins role is turned off.